 Vegetation: Substantial plantings where branches can be used as a foothold or handhold must be located outside the clear zones of the pool barriers.
 The depth of the clear zone depends of the Standard applicable and where the plants are growing, but ranges from 300mm to 900mm.

 What’s inside your Pool Enclosure: Your pool enclosure should contain only your swimming pool or spa and associated items such as a fixed slide, a shade structure and your filtration equipment.
 Items that must be removed are clothes lines, BBQ’s, dining tables and other items meant for entertainment purposes.

-Pool owners should be aware that the State Government does have a mandate to carry out spot inspections and they can issue fines for non-compliance to any pool owner whether you have a Non Compliance Certificate or not.
+Pool owners should be aware that your Local Council does have a mandate to carry out spot inspections and they can issue fines for non-compliance to any pool owner whether you have a Non Compliance Certificate or not.
 Anyone can make an anonymous formal complaint about any swimming pool or spa and that complaint is required to be investigated, so for many reasons pool owners must be vigilant in ensuring that their swimming pool or spa does comply with safety Standards.